Winterizing Winterizing — Can Pool Chemicals Freeze? Winter Storage Guide 2026

 1. Inventory your chemicals by type: Separate liquid chemicals (muriatic acid, liquid chlorine, algaecides) from powder/granular chemicals (calcium hypochlorite, sodium bicarbonate, stabilizer).
 Liquid chemicals are most vulnerable to freeze damage.

-2. Check expiration dates and potency: Liquid chlorine loses 50% potency after 6 months, so use older bottles first before winter storage.
+2. Check expiration dates and potency: Liquid chlorine loses roughly 20% of its potency per month—about half-strength in just three months at room temperature, so use older bottles first before winter storage.
 Test chlorine strength with a Taylor K-1000 or K-1001 water test kit (which includes chlorine testing) if you're unsure of potency.

 3. Inspect all containers for damage: Look for cracks, loose lids, or corrosion.
 Freezing can expand containers and worsen existing damage, potentially causing dangerous leaks or chemical mixing.